TurtleKingCode/Advanced-Calculator/README.md

 `Example: default quad`<br/>
 `Example: default linear`<br/>
 `Example: default basic`<br/>
+## Keep in Mind
 Keep in mind that you have to be very careful how you input your Tags and your Math so that Felix can read it.
 Felix already has a lot in his hads reading your math and helping you with your Math homework.
 The least you could do is be considerate and make it easier on him to read.<br/>
+1. Basic Calculator: Make sure what you give it is what you would give a basic calculator...
+This calculator also accepts the use of parentheses and exponents.
+But beyond that it's still a Basic Calculator.<br/>
+2. Linear Calculator: Make sure what you give it is a linear equation.
+Meaning It has the variables y and x and that none of them are raised to some obscure number.
+If I graph what you give it, it should result in a stright line.
+Also don't try subtracting a negative number.
+(Example: `y - -x`).
+Symplify that or else you mess up Felix's innocent self.
+Once you start using the Calculator, the instructions I placed inside there should suffice as guidence.
+3. Quadratic Calculator: Make sure what you give is a quadratic equation.
+Unlike the Linear Calculator, I only accept the variable x.
+I don't want to see y anywhere.
+Don't even act cool and use `f(x)`.
+Because that isn't cool when you get an error report.
+All the other rules above for the Linear Calculator also apply.
+Here is what my Quadratic Calculator accepts as input.<br/>
+	a. `x^2`
+	b. `x^2 + 3x = 0`
+	c. `x^2 + 3x + 4`
+	d. `x^2 + 3x + 4 = 10`
+	e. `3x^2 + 3x + 10x - 4 = 50 - 2x^2 + x`
+	(Notice how there is no `y` in there...
+That's literally all I want...
+No other variables)
 ## Scientific Calculator
 My Scientific Calculator is my most Advanced and Complex of all the Calculators I built here.<br/>
 While all of the others took no more than a day and a half to build...
 This one took a whole 7 days...
 And as such deserves a deeper description thatn the others...<br/><br/>